Language selection

 Bilateral relations

-Canada and the Republic of Moldova established diplomatic relations on February 20, 1992, and celebrated their 30th anniversary of positive though limited bilateral relations in 2022.
-Since Russia’s full-scale invasion of Ukraine in February 2022 highlighted the potential of Russian aggression against the country, Canada and Moldova have pursued closer political and economic ties, with several high-level visits between government officials.
+Canada and the Republic of Moldova established diplomatic relations on February 20, 1992, and celebrated their 30th anniversary of bilateral relations in 2022.
+Since Russia’s full-scale invasion of Ukraine in February 2022, Canada and Moldova have pursued closer political, security and economic ties, notably through high-level engagement (including ministerial visits).

 The Republic of Moldova aspires to join the European Union (EU).
-Canada supports Moldova's integration into the European community as it would contribute directly to the security and stability of the Euro-Atlantic region, as well as for rules-based international system more broadly.
+Canada supports Moldova's integration into the European community as it would contribute directly to the security and stability of the Euro-Atlantic region.

 As members of La Francophonie, Canada and Republic of Moldova cooperate on various issues pertaining to the mandate of the international organization.

 The Republic of Moldova opened an embassy in Canada in 2013 and Canada conducts its relations with Moldova through the Embassy of Canada in Bucharest, Romania, with accreditations to Romania, Moldova and Bulgaria.
+According to the 2021 Canadian census, there were 20,456 Canadians who claimed Moldovan ancestry.
 The Moldovan community in Canada is centered mostly in Montreal and Toronto with smaller communities in Calgary and Vancouver.

 Trade relations